BabriWala/Think-In-A-JavaScript-Way/readme.md

-# Think In A JavaScript Way
+# Think In A JavaScript Waygi